 The combined one- and two-dimensional hydraulic model of Guadalupe River and its tributaries provided by SCVWD was developed using the USACE HEC-RAS.
-The one-dimensional component of the SCVWD's HEC-RAS model refers to the main channel of Guadalupe River and tributaries (Canoas Creek and Ross Creek) represented by a series of channel cross sections and bridge crossings.
-The two-dimensional component of the SCVWD's HEC-RAS model refers to the overland floodplain area of Guadalupe River and tributaries represented by the computational mesh.
+The tributaries of Guadalupe River included in the hydraulic model are Canoas Creek and Ross Creek.
 The length and upstream/downstream limits of the floodplains included in the hydraulic model are summarized in Table 17.
 The limits of the hydraulic model are illustrated on Figure 17.